chef/chef-web-docs/chef_master/source/resource_common.rst

 **Ensure a node can resolve a host**

 The following example shows how to use a custom block of Ruby code to ensure that a node can resolve the host.
-If the node can resolve the host, the chef-client will do nothing.
-If the node cannot resolve the host, the chef-client will configure the host:
+If the node can resolve the host, the Chef Infra Client will do nothing.
+If the node cannot resolve the host, the Chef Infra Client will configure the host:

 .. code-block:: ruby